 The DARK BLACK ROADS INDICATE THE BAN IN NORTH CAROLINA

-IT IS TIME TO BAN 18 WHEELERS ON THE DRAGON.
 Ike Woodard died on the Dragon when a flat bed big rig completely entered his lane in a curve.
 We have been fighting for years telling officials this was going to happen.
-It’s time for Tennessee and North Carolina to act !!!!
-SIGN THIS PETITION TO BAN TRUCKS
+It took a tragic death to get Tennessee's attention

 CLICK HERE to see article in Land Line Magazine about trucks on the Dragon.